PRIDE-CGE Summer Institute in Cardiovascular Genetics & Epidemiology

 Apply Now for Summer 2017

 Cohort 6 (new): Arrive on July 5th for Welcome Dinner/Networking

 Cohort 5 (returning): Arrive on July 23rd for Welcome Dinner/Networking with Cohort 6

 Cohort 5 Mid Year Visit: Jan 5-6, 2017 (travel Jan 4th & Jan 6th)

 Cohort 5 PRIDE Annual Meeting in Bethesda, MD with all PRIDE Sites & NHLBI: April 24-26, 2017

 Program Director and PI: D.C.
 Rao, Ph.D.

-The primary objective of the Summer Institute in Genetic Epidemiology is to provide all-expense-paid training and mentoring in genetic epidemiology and risk factors to junior-level faculty and scientists from minority groups that are under-represented in the sciences and/or with a disability, so that they can competently and effectively develop independent research programs on cutting edge Heart, Lung, Blood, and Sleep (HLBS) disorders.
-This initiative to bring faculty and scientists particularly from minority groups into research is important because of the major public health burden of these diseases, especially in minority populations.
+The primary objective of the Summer Institute in Genetic Epidemiology is to provide all-expense-paid training and mentoring in genetic epidemiology and risk factors to junior-level faculty and scientists that are under-represented in the biomedical sciences and/or with a disability, so that they can competently and effectively develop independent research programs on cutting edge Heart, Lung, Blood, and Sleep (HLBS) disorders.
+This initiative to bring under-represented faculty and scientists into research is important because of the major public health burden of these diseases, especially in minority populations.

 This Summer Institute program was designed to provide a working knowledge and appreciation for genetic epidemiology and bioinformatics methods and to integrate these skills with the Mentee’s substantive research interests in CVD and HLBS problems.
 It will (1) require participation in 3-week summer institutes during each of two summers, (2) attending a mid-year meeting at Washington University (January) and a meeting among all sites & NHLBI (April/May), and (3) involve long-term networking with a Mentor to advance one's own research career.